thejasonvu/skill-challenge/README.md

 Html/Javascript

-In the sample html file.
-Follow the following instructions:
+In the sample html file "Skills.Challenge.Part.2.html" follow these instructions:

 1) in the afterLoad function instead of the "alert" message change it so the text box's border colour turns red (#f00)